syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Customize signature stroke color

-You can customize the stroke color of the SignaturePad control by using the `StrokeColor` property.
+Customize the stroke color of the SignaturePad control by using the `StrokeColor` property.
 The default stroke color is `Colors.Black`.

 {% tabs %}